 Throughout Randolph’s history, the family-owned New England factory has honored its commitment to American Jobs and manufacturing.
 Even as other sunglass companies began moving their operations offshore in the 1980s, Randolph is proud to be the only remaining metal eyewear manufacturer in the USA.
 Randolph is sold in more than 50 countries.
 They have become a global brand seeped in the founders’ legacy of integrity, quality, hard work, and respect.
 These values have shaped how they build their products, work to exceed customer expectations, and the company culture as a whole.
 Three generations later, Randolph remains a family-owned and -operated company treating everyone who works there like family.

 Randolph starts with top-grade materials.
 Then 50 different people cut, mold, stamp, twist, solder, plate, and polish in a six-week process that includes more than 200 steps.
 Mostly by hand!
 All to produce one pair of sunglasses.
-With specification precise enough to meet the promise of their founders and the demands of the U.S. military, they bring their customer the finest eyewear available.
+With specifications precise enough to meet the promise of their founders and the demands of the U.S. military, they bring their customers the finest eyewear available.
 Each frame has a lifetime guarantee.
 If you're looking for a frame very similar to their famous military issue HGU-4/P Aviator, then take a look at the Randolph Concorde!

 You may have seen some of the Randolph eyewear in your favorite movies, shows, and actors.
 Randolph has had appearances in Mad Men, American Sniper, Oblivion, 13 Hours, CSI Las Vegas, Hawaii 5.0, TV Show Ray Donovan, Movie Sleepless, and the upcoming Baywatch with Zac Efron.
 Some celebrities that wear Randolph eyewear include Johnny Depp, Amy Adams, Tom Cruise, Bradley Cooper, Russell Wilson, Robert Redford, and Howie Mandel.